 If you have concerns about hair loss or hair thinning, it’s best to act now.
 You can speak to your doctor or dermatologist, but the best person to tell you whether your hair loss is permanent is a trichologist.
 They can do a full evaluation to determine whether your hair loss is genetic or due to lifestyle factors.
 Once they’ve discovered the cause, there is a range of solutions to promote hair growth in cases where the hair loss isn’t permanent.
 These could include dietary changes, topical treatments, supplements, or prescription medications.

-The ARTAS Robotic Procedure provides extremely natural looking results.
+The ARTAS® Robotic Procedure provides all natural-looking results since it uses your own hair.
 After the procedure, you are able to wear your hair any length or style with confidence.

-Using the Norwood scale for men (formally known as Norwood’s classification of male pattern balding), we can identify where you fit within the male pattern baldness stages.
+The Norwood or Hamilton-Norwood (NHS) scale provides a system for assessing male pattern baldness, on a 1-10 basis.
+By using the Norwood scale, we can identify where you fit within the male pattern baldness stages.
 This scale also includes receding hairline stages.